ehretj/pdsnd_github/README.md

 ### Files used
 Files used for this was chicago.csv, new-york-city.csv, and Washington.csv.
+Software used for this project was Sublime text for the text editor and and git for the command line.

 ### Credits
 All data and files are from the Udacity course provided in the second lesson and project